chris-kreitzer/MSKCC/README.md

 one-two step change - based on DipLogR  --

   one step: change to heterozygous loss (deviation) two step: change to heterozygous loss (deviation) to full loss;
+  update from Subhi